-From the first time I logged onto Facebook as a high schooler in the basement of my parents’ home, I have loved social media.
-I know a fair amount of people who have serious complaints about the online world—especially social media—but in general, my experience has been really great.
-I began my career as a writer after a small Facebook group connected me with writing opportunities I didn’t even know existed.
+From the first time I logged on to Facebook as a high schooler in the basement of my parents’ home, I have loved social media.
+I know a fair amount of people who have serious complaints about the online world—especially social media.
+But in general, my experience has been really great.
+I began my career as a writer after a small Facebook group connected me with opportunities I didn’t know existed.
 And Instagram gives me the chance to document my family’s life and keep up with friends and family who don’t live nearby.

-I wouldn’t go as far as saying my time one social media has been a perfect experience.
+I wouldn’t go as far as saying my time on social media has been a perfect experience.
 I often find myself overwhelmed by opinions expressed, especially in the wake of the last election cycle.
-And at times, I find my myself relying on social media, especially Instagram, as a way to distract myself from the boring or difficult parts of my day, or as a way to put off buckling down and making progress on my workload.
-When I realized I needed to be making better use of my time, I decided to take an extended break from social media.
+And at times, I find myself relying on social media, especially Instagram, as a way to distract myself from the boring or difficult parts of my day, or as a way to put off buckling down and making progress on my workload.
+When I realized I needed to make better use of my time, I decided to take a break from social media.
 The benefits were far more than I could have anticipated.
 In fact, quitting Instagram actually saved me money.

 “We are defining more and more what we are supposed to have externally,” says Nancy Colier, psychotherapist and author of The Power of Off: The Mindful Way to Stay Sane in a Virtual World.
 “While we’ve always done some of that, right now, it has reached a kind of epidemic level where what we’re supposed to have is no longer about what we want.
 It’s no longer internally generated.”

-Since taking a few weeks off of Instagram, I’m definitely planning to keep my social media use to a minimum, but I’m not ready to say “so long” for good.
-So I asked Colier for a few ideas on how I can make peace with the medium without falling into old habits of letting what I see on my screen dictate my purchases.
+Since taking a few weeks off of Instagram, I’m definitely planning to keep my social media use to a minimum.
+But I’m not ready to say “so long” for good.
+So I asked Colier for a few ideas on how I can make peace with the medium without falling into the bad spending habit of letting what I see on my screen dictate my purchases.

 Her suggestion takes a page from mindfulness.
 Instead of quitting our online lives, she advises that you begin by asking yourself contemplative questions about what you’re seeing on social media and what you’re experiencing in the present moment.
-This can be done by noting how the image makes you feel and how the filtered lives of others influences your perception of your own life.
+You can do this by noting how the image makes you feel and how the filtered lives of others influence your perception of your own life.

-Next, acknowledge that what you are seeing are the best moments of this person’s life, that they aren’t living that way all of the time.
-Finally turn your attention to the present moment by noticing the sensations you’re experiencing, what emotions you’re feeling and taking note of what you’re actually longing for.
+Next, acknowledge that what you are seeing are the best moments of this person’s life.
+They aren’t living that way all of the time.
+Finally, turn your attention to the present moment by noticing the sensations you’re experiencing, the emotions you’re feeling and what you’re actually longing for.